 That makes it questionable, should people even visit the Long Neck Tribe as a tourist attraction?

-I had seen pictures of long-neck women in National Geographic magazine.
+I had seen pictures of longneck women in National Geographic magazine.
 From that moment I was kinda intrigued to see them.
-However finding out more of their story it started to feel uncomfortable to visit this place.
+However, finding out more about their story made me feel uncomfortable to visit this place.

-My expectation at the Long Neck Village pretty much was to see repressed people or in other words – visiting a human zoo.
+My expectation at the Karen long neck village pretty much was to see repressed people or in other words – visiting a human zoo.
 It didn’t feel right at all.
-However we decided to go and see the real people, learn about their story and feelings, instead of having just picture images in our heads.
+But we decided to go and see the real people, learn about their story and feelings, instead of having just picture images in our heads.

 Who are the women of Long Neck Tribe?